 Tomatoes are super easy to grow, they are versatile in the kitchen and there’s nothing better than homegrown juicy tomatoes.
 The ideal time to grow tomatoes during the rainy season in North India is between June-Aug and South India is Jul-Aug.
 Tomatoes are sun lovers but they need well-drained soil to thrive.
 Here’s our guide on how to grow tomatoes:

 Select a site that receives 5-6 hours of direct sunlight.
-Plant the tomato seed in well-drained soil about 1/4th inches deep and 3-4 inches away from one another.
+Plant the tomato seeds in well-drained soil about 1/4th inches deep and 3-4 inches away from one another.
 Feed the soil with a regular dose of organic fertilizers.
 The seedlings will start appearing in 10-14 days of sowing.
 The ideal temperature required for the germination of tomato seeds ranges between 21 to 27℃.
 The perfect tomato for picking will be quite firm and bright red in color, regardless of size, with perhaps some yellow spots remaining around the stem area.
 Tomatoes are available in a wide variety of sizes, from tiny grape-sized types to giant orange-sized.
 Growing tomatoes on your own will bring you fresh ingredients for your soups, salads, sandwiches, and more.

 This easy-to-grow root vegetable gets ready to be harvested within three weeks after planting.
 Therefore, it can be planted multiple times in the growing season.
 The peppery flavour of radishes adds a kick to salads and soups, and this plant takes up very little space to grow.
 The ideal time to grow radishes in India is between August to January.
 Here’s how to grow them in your garden: